Savings and benefits rules

 Universal Credit and your savings limit

+How much savings can you have when on benefits?
 To be eligible for Universal Credit, you’ll normally have to be above the age of 18 and not on a pension.
-You’re eligible to apply if you aren’t in fulltime employment or training and if you don’t have savings over £16,000.
+You’re eligible to apply if you aren’t in full-time employment or training and if you don’t have savings over £16,000.
 If you have savings between £6,000 and £16,000, the amount you’re entitled to will be worked out on the government tariff income (outlined below).

 It’s also worth remembering that under the new system of UC, if you live with a partner who has over £16,000 in savings, you won’t be eligible for this benefit.
-For those with savings below this amount, you can apply for UC but the amount you receive will depend on how much you have in your savings account.
+For those with savings below this Universal Credit savings limit, you can apply for UC, but the amount you receive will depend on how much you have in your savings account.

-Savings and benefits rules may seem complicated at first, but once you know how the system works it’s quite easy to calculate how much UC you’ll get.
+Savings and benefits rules may seem complicated at first, and you might be wondering, “how much savings can I have on benefits?”.
+Once you know how the system works, it’s quite easy to calculate how much money you can have in the bank and still claim benefits, and ultimately how much UC you’ll get.

-If you’re of working age, the government takes every £250 you have in savings (over £6,000) and assumes you have the equivalent income of £4.35 a week.
+If you’re of working age, and you have more than £6,000 in savings or capital, the government takes every £250 above that limit and assumes you have the equivalent income of £4.35 a month.
+This assumed income is then deducted from your monthly UC payment.
 Here’s an example of how this looks so you can see it in practice:

 • The government ignores the first £6,000, as this falls into your personal allowance